cwilliams95/mooc-notes/README.md

-# mooc-notes
+# MOOC Notes
-Collection of notes from MOOCs.
+Collection of notes from online courses.
+Go to the *Wiki* to view the notes.